gmerz/MatterApi/docs/source/websocket.rst

 Additionally to accessing the API, this library also includes a websocket listener to react to events in Mattermost.

-The websocket stuff is part of :doc:`driver/base_driver`.
-The functionality is the same, no matter if you use the sync or the async driver.
+The websocket handling is part of :doc:`client/base_client`.
+The functionality is the same, no matter if you use the sync or the async client.

 .. code-block:: python

-    from matterapi import SyncDriver
+    from matterapi import SyncClient

-    # set the options for the driver
+    # set the options for the client
     options = { 'url' : 'http://localhost:8095',
         'auth' : {
           'token' : '<yourtokenhere>'
           }
     }

-    # Create a sync driver
+    # Create a sync client
-    sd = SyncDriver(options=options)
+    sd = SyncClient(options=options)
-    # Call login to:
-    # 1. Get a session token if you use user:password based auth
-    # 2. Populate the driver with the corresponding user object
-    sd.login()
     # You can use either a function or a coroutine here.
 Both are supported equally
     async def handler(message):
         print(message)